top of page

 The ornamental florets of Kangaroo Grass (Themeda triandra) provide interest and habitat throughout the Summer months.

-Create microclimates in your garden beds through the use of boulders, smaller rocks and habitat logs.
-These nooks are home for a range of small wildlife like the garden skink (Lampropholis guichenoti).
+Using local branches or logs benefits the local flora, fauna, and funga.
+Create microclimates in your garden using boulders and habitat logs.
+These areas are perfect homes for small wildlife, like the garden skink (Lampropholis guichenoti).

 Designed to bring the wildlife in, natural materials like rocks, logs and a dry creek bed provide function and habitat in a public landscape